Controlling Contaminants in Lubricant

 Particle Contamination

-Contaminants are unquestionably simpler to identify than to manage.
-Identifying contamination control as a goal and monitoring contamination levels in equipment will not increase their lifespan if there are no steps taken to mitigate them.
-You may build a strategy to tackle contamination management in a cost-effective and practical way with the correct combination of training and equipment.
-Your machines may be outfitted with a variety of components.
+Contaminants are much easier to identify than to manage.
+Simply setting contamination control as a goal and monitoring levels will not extend equipment lifespan you must take action to reduce them.
+You can create a cost-effective, practical contamination management strategy by combining proper training with the right equipment.
+Your machines may include a variety of components.
 Improved filters and better headspace breathers are two of the most common and successful options.

 How to Pick the Right Desiccant Breather for Your Needs?

 Desiccant breathers are great contamination control accessories for machines that would otherwise be breathing in dirty, wet air.
-These devices allow for the air being ingressed by the machine to be cleaned and dried to help control the amount of water in the oil.
-The environment in which the machine operates should be considered as well as the volumetric flow rate.
-For severe environments, such as those with water spray and large amounts of dirt, select a desiccant breather that can handle the expected amounts of contamination.
-Remember, it is far better to provide more protection than needed rather than skimp on quality in order to save money.
+These devices clean and dry the air that enters the machine, helping control the amount of water in the oil.
+You should also consider the environment in which the machine operates, as well as the volumetric flow rate.
+In severe environments with water spray and heavy dirt, choose a desiccant breather that can handle the expected contamination.
+It is better to provide extra protection than to skimp on quality to save money.

 New oil does not always signify that it is clean

 Because new oil is often unclean when it arrives, it is a common source of particle contamination.
-New oil is frequently polluted in the ordinary plant by being dispensed into a dirty container with unclean transfer equipment and then applied to the machine through a soiled funnel.
+In many plants, workers frequently contaminate new oil when they dispense it into a dirty container, transfer it with unclean equipment, and pour it into the machine through a soiled funnel.
 Even non-filtered systems may frequently retain an acceptable degree of cleanliness by properly storing, filtering, and applying fresh lubricants.

 Choosing the Right Filter